Cognitive proximity

 Cognitive Proximity at Diplo

 Diplo’s cognitive proximity illustrates Kasparov’s formula.
-Diplo does not have ‘grandmasters’, top scientists, focused exclusively on international relations, algorithms, or other areas where Diplo operates.
+Diplo does not have ‘grandmasters’ or, in our work, renewed names in international relations, AI, or other fields of Diplo’s work.
 Diplo does not have powerful computers either.
 But it has advanced in ways and means of putting together human and machine strengths through cognitive proximity on three layers:

 • logic: understanding of each other’s research and analysis,

-• values: respecting human dignity via appreciation of each other time, initiatives and ideas regardless of individual position in Diplo’s structure and hierarchy;
+• values: respecting human dignity via appreciation of each other’s time, initiatives and ideas regardless of individual position in Diplo’s structure and hierarchy;

 • emotions: moving beyond formal organisational procedures towards understanding and respecting deeper motivational layers from cultural context to personal differences.

-In the table below, cognitive proximity visualisation starts with ‘Robinson Corner’ (bottom-left corner), where the individual is alone, like Robinson Crusoe, on an isolated island.
-Robinson had complete agency and free will in dealing with natural forces to survive.
+In the table below, cognitive proximity visualisation starts with ‘Robinson Corner’ (top-left corner), where the individual is alone, like Robinson Crusoe, on an isolated island.
+Robinson had complete agency and free will in dealing with his natural surroundings.

-Diagonally in the opposite corner (top-right) is the ‘Orwell Corner’ of dystopian space, where humans have lost free will and creative agency due to the misuse of AI, dysfunctional institutions, and disintegrated society.
+Diagonally in the opposite corner (bottom-right) is the ‘Orwell Corner’ of dystopian space, where humans have lost free will and creative agency due to the misuse of AI, dysfunctional institutions, and disintegrated society.

-In the cognitive proximity table at X-axis (horizontal) our engagement starts with (1) the closest emotional, spiritual and intellectual engagement.
+In the cognitive proximity table at the X-axis (horizontal), our engagement starts with (1) the closest emotional, spiritual and intellectual engagement.
 It goes further to dysfunctional hierarchical organisations’ highest cognitive distance (10).

 On the Y-axis (vertical) is the proximity between humans and technologies.
 Our proximity to external tools decreases with every new information and communication technology.
-We start with simple writing, a physically (holding a pen) technology and cognitively close to us.
+We start with simple writing, a physical (holding a pen) technology, and cognitively close to us.
 Every new technology is further apart from us reaching point 10 when our free will and agency are lost in a transhumanistic environment.

 cognitive proximity table 2